opdavies/oliverdavies.uk/source/_posts/github-actions-phpunit-colours.md

 ---
 title: Coloured output with PHPUnit and GitHub Actions
-description: How to have colours in your PHPUnit output when running with GitHub Actions.
+excerpt: How to have colours in your PHPUnit output when running with GitHub Actions.
 date: 2020-08-12
 tags: [PHPUnit, Testing, GitHub Actions]
 ---